coderanger/coderanger.net/content/posts/chef-webui.md

 If you visit the Chef Server in a web browser you should now see an Nginx error page.

-# How Do I Create My Chef Users Without the Web Interface?
+# How Do I Get Started?

 On your Chef Server machine, look in `/etc/chef-server`.
 You will see both a `validation.pem` and an `admin.pem`.
 The validation key should be copied